jkmrto/phoenix_blog/priv/posts/connect-to-posgresql-without-local-psql.md

 Using a docker can be useful for:

-1. Avoiding having to install the psql-client locally
+- Avoiding having to install the psql-client locally.

-2. Ensuring the posgresql-client is in the same version as the database where we pretend to get connected.
+- Ensuring the posgresql-client is in the same version as the database where we pretend to get connected.

 We can indicate a command to be exeucted with `-c` option: